-The new restoration of the spectacular Untermyer Gardens, now more than 40 acres overlooking the Hudson River in Yonkers, is something to behold.
+The spectacular Untermyer Gardens, now more than 40 acres overlooking the Hudson River in Yonkers, is something to behold.
 The work to restore its centerpiece, a Walled Persian Garden, began in 2011.
 The results are truly awesome.

 In the early 20th century, the gardens were created on the Greystone estate of Samuel Untermyer, a prosperous lawyer, investor, and avid horticulturist, who hired about 60 gardeners and maintained dozens of greenhouses.
 The scale of the gardens was 3 to 4 times as large as the Rockefeller gardens at Kykuit in Pocantico Hills, and they were designed by the same man, Beaux Arts architect William Welles Bosworth.

 Today the main feature of the gardens is the restored Indo-Persian Walled Garden with north-south and east-west canals symbolizing the four ancient rivers of Persia, the rivers of Mughal gardens in India, and the biblical descriptions of Eden.
 The waterways contain dozens of gurgling water fountains and are bordered by lush plantings.

 A Greek-style amphitheater with mosaics and monumental sculpture stands at the northern end of the Walled Garden.
 References to ancient Greek, Roman, and Italian Renaissance designs are everywhere.